Inverse problems with diffusion models: MAP estimation via mode-seeking loss: VML-MAP for Image restoration

-As mentioned in Section~\ref{ssec:preconditioner}, DDRM, $\Pi$GDM, MAPGA, and $\text{VML-MAP}_{pre}$ require SVD of $\mathrm{H}$, while DAPS and VML-MAP only require the forward operation of $\mathrm{H}$.
-To ensure a fair comparison in this regard, we evaluate all the methods on the image inpainting task with several masks, where the SVD of $\mathrm{H}$ is trivial.
-The quantitative results from Table~\ref{tab:exp2} and the qualitative comparison in Appendix~\ref{ssec:qualitativevisualizations} reveal the superior performance of VML-MAP in all the inpainting tasks.
+Note that DDRM, $\Pi$GDM, MAPGA, and $\text{VML-MAP}_{pre}$ require SVD of $\mathrm{H}$, while DAPS and VML-MAP only require the forward operation of $\mathrm{H}$.
+To ensure a fair comparison in this regard, in Appendix~\ref{ssec:inpexp}, we evaluate all the methods on the image inpainting task with diverse masks, where the SVD of $\mathrm{H}$ is trivial.
+The quantitative results from Table~\ref{tab:inpexp} and the corresponding qualitative visualizations from Figures~\ref{fig:qv4},~\ref{fig:qv5},~\ref{fig:qv6}, and~\ref{fig:qv7} reveal the superior performance of VML-MAP in all the inpainting tasks.
+We refer to Appendix~\ref{ssec:inpexp} for further details regarding the experimental setup and hyperparameters.

-Note that the effectiveness of the preconditioner for $4\times$ super-resolution and deblurring tasks reinforces the need for efficient optimizers in boosting the performance of VML-MAP in practice.
-In Appendix~\ref{sec:extensiontoldm}, we extend VML-MAP to Latent Diffusion Models (LDM), and compare with other baselines.
-In practice, even for linear inverse problems, we observe that the non-linearity of the LDM decoder makes the optimization highly challenging, which again highlights the need for better optimizers.
-By treating the LDM encoder and the decoder as identity mappings, this can also serve as an extension of VML-MAP to non-linear inverse problems using pixel diffusion models.
+Also from Figure~\ref{fig:rtvsq}, which shows the tradeoff between runtime and perceptual quality of reconstructed images for several baselines, VML-MAP achieves better perceptual quality with lower runtime than other methods, highlighting its computational efficiency.
+Note that $\text{VML-MAP}_{pre}$ has an almost similar runtime as VML-MAP, as we compute $\mathrm{M}^{-1}$ in Equation~(\ref{eqn:preconditionedrhogradient}) with negligible overhead using SVD.